dmcdougall/mpl_binutils/README.md

 Installing mpl_binutils
 =======================

-To install, just execute the following command from the source root:
+To install, execute the following commands from the source root

     $ chmod u+x mpl-graph  # makes the script executable by you
     $ cp mpl-graph /usr/local/bin/  # put the script in a sensible place

-You should copy the script to a directory that is in yout `PATH` environment variable.
+You should copy the `mpl-graph` script to a directory that is in yout `PATH` environment variable.

 Using mpl_binutils
 ==================